dantegates/dantegates.github.io/_posts/2019-01-07-model-evaluation-for-humans.md

 creation_date: 2019-01-07
 last_modified: 2019-01-06 19:08:39
 tags:
-  - data science
-  - machine learning
-  - industry
+  - Industry
-  - model evaluation
+  - Model Evaluation
 ---

 This post is the basis of a talk I gave at PyData Miami 2019.
 You can find the slides for that talk on my GitHub linked at the bottom of this page.